joonalaurila0/demo-ecommerce-api/README.md

 #### Quickstart for deployment with frontend

-To deploy this application, install the packages first for the api with `npm run install` and then for the client, `npm --prefix ./client run install` which install packages for the client, pointing to the `client/` directory (client is assumed to be in the directory).
+To deploy this application, install the packages first for the api with `npm install` and then for the client, `npm --prefix ./client run install` which install packages for the client, pointing to the `client/` directory (client is assumed to be in the directory).
 To build the api and the client you follow similar steps with `npm run build` to build the api and `npm --prefix ./client run build` to build the client.
 Run `npm run start:prod` to run the application in production, this serves the client from `client/dist/` and runs the api from `dist/`.
 Directory includes `.env` file template with predefined values that you can change on your own.

 Note for windows users: you might have to use `npm run --prefix <directory> --cwd <your path> <command>`